 Your Proclamation: So as you proclaim this, capture the sense of newness and liberation that the Colossians enjoyed because of their baptism into Christ.
 Vigorously contrast the earthly and the heavenly, the sinful and the virtuous, the old and the new.

 Vincent Van Gogh, Peach Tree in Blossom, 1888.
-Housed in the Kröller-Müller Museum, Otterlo, Netherlands.
+Housed in the Kröller-Müller Museum, Otterlo, Netherlands, whose graphic seems muted, compared to the version above.
 Click here for the Wikipedia article about the series of paintings of which this is a part.